Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 The modules of the PGDip Project Management are split into a foundation phase (covering skills, frameworks and tools you can apply in any field of work) and a specialisation phase (programme-specific modules).

-You need to do 4 of the following 5 foundation phase modules:
+You need to do four of the following five foundation phase modules:

 • Term 1: Understanding the World